antarctica/lantern/docs/dev.md

 ### Adding distribution formats

+To enable additional distribution option formats to be shown within [Catalogue Items](/docs/models.md#catalogue-items).

-1. if needed, register new media-types under the Metadata Standards resources site (`metadata-resources.data.bas.ac.uk`)
+1. if needed, register a media-type under the Metadata Standards resources site (`metadata-resources.data.bas.ac.uk`)
+   - IANA media type representations SHOULD be preferred but not abused or used inaccurately
 1. if needed, [Support New File Artefacts](/docs/libraries.md#adding-file-artefact-formats) for deposit
 1. create a new class under `lantern.models.item.catalogue.distributions`:
    - inheriting from `Distribution` or a relevant subclass